Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 ## Handling Overfitting/Underfitting
 Strategies used to handle overfitting and underfitting included:

-- **Regularization**: Applying techniques like pruning trees in RandomForest to prevent overfitting.
 - **Cross-validation**: Ensuring the model generalizes well to new data by using cross-validation.
-- **Data Augmentation**: Increasing the size and variability of the training data to improve model robustness.

 ## Production Advice
 For deploying this model in a production environment, consider the following: